crashappsec/chalk/src/docs/guide-user-guide.md

 Beyond the initial key pair, key/value pairs can appear in any order.

-Key names beginning with a leading underscore `_` must never appear in a Chalk mark (as they denote reporting data that was collected at the time a report was generated).
+Key names beginning with a leading underscore `_` must never appear in a chalk mark (as they denote reporting data that was collected at the time a report was generated).

 Key names beginning with a `$` are considered to be internal to chalk